-It's interesting to note that when Epcot first opened, Mickey and his toon pals were banished from the park.
-Disney wanted the world's fair/edutainment park -- its first to deviate from the Disneyland model -- to have a unique identity.
+It's interesting to note that when Epcot first opened, Mickey and his cartoon pals were banished from the park.
+Disney wanted the world's fair/edutainment park—its first to deviate from the Disneyland model—to have a unique identity.
 Epcot-only characters Figment and Dreamfinder added some levity at the Imagination pavilion, but the rest of the park adopted a more serious tone.
-With Disney incorporating the hit toon, Frozen, into the mix, it's clear how far Epcot has veered away from its original vision.
+With Disney incorporating Frozen characters into the mix, it's clear how far Epcot has evolved from its original vision.
 A Guardians of the Galaxy ride is scheduled for the park’s Future World.

 Clearly, the movie is a gift that keeps on giving at Disney World.
-Like the Wizarding World of Harry Potter at Universal Orlando, fans are crazy about Frozen.
-Perhaps Disney should develop a special drink to capitalize on the phenomenon.
-How about a "frozen" butterscotch-flavored beverage with a frothy top that has hints of Norwegian smoked salmon?
-It could be served with a bagel and cream cheese and called "buttershmear."
+Like the Wizarding World of Harry Potter at Universal Orlando, fans are crazy about "Frozen."